thruthesky/fireflutter/docs/english/index.md

-# Fireship
+# FireFlutter

-Fireship is a fast and powerful Flutter CMS library for real-time content management using Firebase Realtime Database.
+FireFlutter is a fast and powerful Flutter CMS library for real-time content management using Firebase Realtime Database.

 ## Installation